100 Reasons for Cloudy Swimming Pool Water!

 - Low stabilizer doesn't make pools cloudy (but it can led to low chlorine).

-However, on an outdoor pool this can result in low chlorine, which results
+However, in an outdoor pool this can result in low chlorine, which results

 in cloudiness.